cupid-ide/cupid/doc/runtime.rst

 	-rw-r----- 1 Rocky.Dunlap stmp  163840 Apr 11 22:41 esmf_stream_168
 	-rw-r----- 1 Rocky.Dunlap stmp    3370 Apr 11 22:41 metadata

+The trace files are in a binary format called
+`Common Trace Format <http://diamon.org/ctf/>`_ so they cannot be viewed directly.
 If the run was performed on a remote machine, the trace directory needs to be transferred to your local machine where Eclipse is installed.
 Tar the entire directory and copy it to your machine.